Thappad: Plot

-Amrita speaks to her mother-in-law Sulakshana in the presence of both their families, explaining that she was hurt that on the night that he slapped her, nobody in the family came to see her or asked even once if she was okay; they did not hold Vikram accountable, tell him he was wrong, or advise him to apologise, while at the same time simply telling her to endure it to keep the peace.
-She mentions that she had lost her sense of identity over the years while trying hard to keep Vikram and everyone else happy.
-Sulakshana apologises for the family's mistake, acknowledging their ingrained misogyny, and tells Amrita that she is doing the right thing by taking a stand for herself.
+Amrita speaks to her mother-in-law Sulakshana in the presence of both their families, explaining that on the night he slapped her, nobody in the family asked once if she was okay; they did not hold Vikram accountable, tell him he was wrong, or advise him to apologise.
+The only thing she was told was to endure it to keep the peace.
+Sulakshana apologises, acknowledging their misogyny, and says Amrita is doing the right thing.